codeaffen/codeaffen.org/_posts/2021-03-02-self-hosted-bitwarden.md

 ## Why bitwarden?

-There is dozens of password managers, most of them coming as SaaS.
+There are dozens of password managers, most of them coming as SaaS.
 Bitwarden is available as Software as a Service too and can be used as simple as others.
 You simply [register](https://vault.bitwarden.com/#/register){:target="blank"} an account and can start to store and share your sensitive data from any of your devices.

 ### Security by design